ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 : The provenance of Evidence with respect to a distinguishable Attesting Environment MUST be correct and unambiguous.

-: An Attester Identity MAY be a unique identity, it MAY be included in a zero-knowledge proof (ZKP), or it MAY be part of a group signature, or it MAY be a randomised DAA credential.
+: An Attester Identity MAY be a unique identity, it MAY be included in a zero-knowledge proof (ZKP), or it MAY be part of a group signature, or it MAY be a randomized DAA credential.

 Attestation Evidence Authenticity:

-: Attestation Evidence MUST be correct and authentic.
+: Attestation Evidence MUST be authentic.

-: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document (e.g. an PKIX certificate or trusted key material, or a randomised DAA credential), or SHOULD include a correct and unambiguous and stable reference to an accessible identity document.
+: In order to provide proofs of authenticity, Attestation Evidence SHOULD be cryptographically associated with an identity document (e.g., a PKIX certificate or trusted key material, or a randomized DAA credential respectively), or SHOULD include a correct, unambiguous, and stable reference to an accessible identity document.

 Authentication Secret: